vkartik97/vault/website/source/api/secret/alicloud/index.html.md

 ## Role management

-The `roles` endpoint configures how Vault will manage the passwords for individual service accounts.
+The `roles` endpoint configures how Vault will generate credentials for users of each role.

 ### Parameters